2023 Solar Incentives Guide for Bayonne, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.

-To best understand how the ITC will apply to you, get in touch with your local Bayonne solar panel installation expert and ask for more information.
+Have questions about how the ITC applies to your specific situation?
+Reach out to your local Bayonne solar panel installation expert to get more information.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, speak with your local Bayonne solar installation expert.
+To understand how the new Clean Energy Credit applies to you, talk to your local Bayonne solar installation expert.

 State & Local Solar Incentives